Skip to main content

 Char Kway Teow

-Flat rice noodles stir-fried with light and dark soy sauce, chili, prawns, cockles, bean sprouts, and Chinese lap cheong sausage.
-At the heart of this dish is the 'wok hei' or 'breath of the wok' - a smoky, charred flavor.
+Flat rice noodles stir-fried with light and dark soy sauce, chili, prawns, cockles, bean sprouts and Chinese lap cheong sausage.
+What makes or breaks it is 'wok hei', the smoky char a hot wok leaves on the noodles.

 Roti Canai